-During His humiliation, His prophethood, priesthood, and kingship -- although they were often strongly manifested from time to time -- were also often restrained, if not rebuffed.
+During His humiliation, His prophethood, priesthood, and kingship although they were often strongly manifested from time to time-were also often restrained if not rebuffed.
 When Christ was growing up, for example, we read of His prophethood that "He increased in wisdom and stature" (Luke (2:52).
-Yet even His Own mother still wrongly thought fit to rebuke Him.

-Later, what He saw and heard -- that, He testified.
-Nevertheless, no man received his testimony.
-John 3:32.

-Moreover, He Who was the utterly truthful Word of God Himself (John 1:1-18), was even accused of lying.
-John 8:13 cf. 10:25.
-The leaders of the Jewish council rejected His testimony that He was the Christ.
-Matt.
-26:63.
-Instead, they rather accepted the testimony of two false witnesses whom they themselves had scrounged up -- and who lied about Jesus.
-Matt.
-26:60-61.
-And when they condemned the Great Prophet to death -- they "smote Him with the palms of their hands, saying: 'Prophesy to us, you "Christ!"
-Who was it that hit you?' " Matt.
-26:67-68.
+Later, what He saw and heard, that He testified, but no man received his testimony (John 3:32).
+Moreover, He Who was the utterly truthful Word of God Himself (John 1:1-18), was even accused of lying!
+(John 8:13 cf. 10:25).
+The leaders of the Jewish council rejected His testimony that He was the Christ (Matt.
+26:63), and instead accepted the testimony of two false witnesses whom they themselves had sought and who lied about Jesus (Matt.
+26:60-61).
+And when they condemned the Great Prophet to death, they "smote Him with the palms of their hands, saying, 'Prophesy unto us, thou "Christ!"
+Who was it that smote thee?"
+(Matt.
+26:67-68).

 Nor was it different as regards his Priesthood.
-When He, the Great High Priest, was born -- His mother, on His behalf, offered the sacrifice of a pair of turtledoves or two young pigeons to an infinitely lesser priest.
-Luke 2:23-24.
-When He healed ten men of leprosy, and told them to go and show themselves to the priests -- only one of the ten even thanked Him, the Greatest Priest of all!
-Luke 17:12-19.
-On trial, He was sent bound to the false high-priest Caiaphas (John 18:24) -- who rent his clothes in rage rather than help Jesus (Matt.
-27:65), the Priest forever according to the order of Melchizedek.
+When He, the Great High Priest, was born, His mother offered the sacrifice of a pair of turtledoves or two young pigeons to an infinitely lesser priest on His behalf (Luke 2:23-24).
+When He healed ten men of leprosy, and told them to go and show themselves to the priests, only one of the ten even thanked Him, the Greatest Priest of all!
+(Luke 17: 12-19).
+On trial, He was sent bound to the false high priest Caiaphas (John 18:24), who rent his clothes in rage rather than help Jesus (Matt.
+27:65) the Priest forever according to the order of Melchizedec.

 Even His Kingship was spurned.
-"Hail, King of the Jews!" -- jeered the soldiers in derision, who rammed a crown of thorns onto his head and whipped Him with a reed they had given Him as a mock sceptre.
-Matt.
-27:28-30.
-"Shall I crucify your King?" -- Pilate asked the Jews.
-But the chief priests answered: "Away with Him, away with Him!
+"Hail, King of the Jews!," jeered the soldiers in derision, who rammed a crown of thorns onto his head and whipped Him with a reed they had given Him as a mock scepter (Matt.
+27:28-30).
+"Shall I crucify your King?," Pilate asked the Jews.
+And the chief priests answered: "Away with Him, away with Him!
 Crucify Him!
 We have no king but Caesar!"
-John 19:15-16.
-And when He was crucified underneath the true superscription "This is Jesus the King of the Jews" (Matt.
-27:37) -- the revilers mocked Him and wagged their heads and said: "If he be 'the King of Israel,' let him now come down from the cross!
-Then we will believe him!"
-Matt.
-27:42.
+(John 19:15-16).
+And when He was crucified underneath the true superscription "This is Jesus, the King of the Jews" (Matt.
+27:37), the revilers mocked Him and wagged their heads and said: "If he be 'the King of Israel,' let him now come down from the cross, and we will believe him!"
+(Matt.
+27:42).

-All our own bungling efforts trying to become effective prophets, priests, and kings -- have already been taken care of.
-For Christ -- the knowledgeable Great Prophet, the holy Great Priest, and the righteous Great King -- has already suffered the penalty for our unprophetic ignorance, our unpriestly impurity, and our unregal unrighteousness.
+All our bungling efforts to be effective prophets, priests, and kings have already been taken care of.
+For Christ, the knowledgeable Great Prophet, the holy Great Priest, and the righteous Great King, has already suffered the penalty for our unprophetic ignorance our unpriestly impurity, and our unregal unrighteousness!

-But Christ is the Hope of man not only because He has suffered for and forgiven His phony prophets, phony priests, and phony kings.
-Even more is He the Hope of man for re-installing us as true prophets, true priests and true kings -- and for giving us the power even today to serve Him forever.
+But Christ is not only the Hope of man because He has suffered for and forgiven phony prophets, phony priests, and phony kings like you and me.
+Even more is He the Hope of man for re-installing us as true prophets, true priests, and true kings, and for giving us the power even today to serve Him forever.